-The current output of the DAC902 allows for a variety of configurations, some of which are illustrated below.
+The current output of the DAC908 allows for a variety of configurations, some of which are illustrated below.
 As mentioned previously, utilizing the converter's differential outputs will yield the best dynamic performance.
-Such a differential output circuit may consist of an RF transformer or a differential amplifier configuration.
+Such a differential output circuit may consist of an RF transformer (see Figure 3) or a differential amplifier configuration (see Figure 4).
 The transformer configuration is ideal for most applications with ac coupling, while op amps will be suitable for a DC-coupled configuration.

-The single-ended configuration may be considered for applications requiring a unipolar output voltage.
+The single-ended configuration (see Figure 6) may be considered for applications requiring a unipolar output voltage.
 Connecting a resistor from either one of the outputs to ground will convert the output current into a ground-referenced voltage signal.
-To improve on the DC linearity, an I-to-V converter can be used instead.
+To improve on the DC linearity an I-to-V converter can be used instead.
 This will result in a negative signal excursion and, therefore, requires a dual supply amplifier.